green255/docker-compose-laravel/README.md

 ### Setting up the Docker configuration
 1. Have [Docker installed](https://docs.docker.com/docker-for-mac/install/) and running
-2. Clone this repo into your project's directory ```git clone https://github.com/green255/docker-compose-laravel.git --branch php7-4 <my project dir>```
+2. Clone this repo into your project's directory ```git clone https://github.com/green255/docker-compose-laravel.git <my project dir>```
 3. Ensure that the docker environment variables (<project root>/setup.env) are correct for your setup.

 ### Incorporating Project's Code